zencomputersystems/beesuiteDocs/docs/source/_build/html/_sources/reset_password.rst.txt

 Reset Password
 ***************

-For user which has provided password, you're only required to click Activate.
-For local user (not provided password) that you're needed to create a new password (second image) before go to login page.
+For user that have provided password by administrator, you're only required to click Activate from the invitation link.
+For local user (not provided password) you're needed to create a new password (second image) before allow to go to login page.

 .. image:: images/reset_password_ad.png
       :align: left